Linlab-slu/TSSr/README.md

         #          gene                Ds                  pval          padj

-  Below is an example of core promoter shift in gene YBL017C.
+  Below is an example of core promoter shift in genes YBR168W and YBL067C.
 The two major core promoters are differently used in control and treat samples.

         plotTSS(myTSSr,samples=c("control","treat"),tssData = "processed"
         ,clusters = "assigned"